 For example, if a person is listed as an account beneficiary, he is unable to withdraw funds until each of the account owners is proven to be deceased.
 Further, if someone is removed as an account owner, he would no longer have the authority to withdraw funds, make debit card transactions or sign checks.

-Reg.
+Effects of Reg.
 CC Holds